George47/se-challenge-payroll/README.md

 # Payroll Reports Manager - George Wang

 This application is made for the payroll challenge from Wave.
+Interface is developed using Angular, server side handling is using Express + MySQL.

 # Features
 + Upload new report from CSV file